top of page

 Our Team

-On the ground in Haiti, we have a dedicated and capable staff that is dutifully committed to the safety and health of the children.
-The House-Parents at MABO are devoted to the children whom they care for as family; the children likewise feel a sense of belonging and attachment to their caregivers and their “brothers and sisters” within the home.
-This feeling of security is essential for children who have all experienced some form of trauma whether physical or emotional.
-Despite limited resources, MABO is a nurturing oasis of laughter, joy, and love.
+Our staff in Haiti is highly dedicated and skilled, working tirelessly to ensure the safety and well-being of the children.
+The House-Parents at MABO exhibit an unwavering commitment to the children they care for, treating them like their own family.
+The children, in turn, feel a sense of belonging and attachment to their caregivers and the fellow children within the home, which is crucial given the traumatic experiences they have endured, whether physical or emotional.
+Despite the organization's limited resources, MABO serves as a nurturing haven, fostering an environment of happiness, laughter, and love.

 Our Kids